 SPAWN is seeking a residential intern to assist staff with juvenile salmonid monitoring programs in the Lagunitas Creek Watershed.
 Under supervision from SPAWN staff, the Salmonid Monitoring Intern will be responsible for assisting with juvenile smolt monitoring, data collection and entry, report writing, as well as gathering and organizing research materials and equipment.
 The intern will gain technical skills in research and monitoring of an endangered species.

-Location: This is a six-month, full time position at our headquarters in Olema, California with housing provided nine miles from our office.
+Location: This position is located at our headquarters in Olema, California, with housing in Lagunitas.

-Starting Time: This is a six-month position, available beginning February 1st.
+Starting Time: This is a six-month position, beginning March 1st.

-Benefits: Coed housing is provided in a furnished house that features shared bedrooms, bathroom and living spaces.
-The intern house is located just nine miles from our headquarters in a redwood forest, adjacent to State and National Parklands just 25 miles north of San Francisco’s Golden Gate Bridge.
+Benefits: Coed housing is provided in a furnished house that features shared bedrooms, bathrooms and living spaces.
+The intern house is located five miles from our headquarters in a redwood forest, adjacent to State and National Parklands just 25 miles north of San Francisco’s Golden Gate Bridge.
 You will also have the opportunity to volunteer at the local food bank in exchange for weekly groceries.

 We are happy to work with academic departments to ensure the internship meets requirements for academic credit.